About the Sheriff

 Chief Criminal Deputy John Chapman

 John Chapman is a 32-year law enforcement veteran who worked as a deputy sheriff in Southern California before joining the Vancouver Police Department in 1994.
 His experience includes patrol operations, gang investigations, SWAT and managing the Digital Evidence Cybercrime Unit.
 He has a bachelor’s degree in Business Management from Concordia University in Portland and a Master of Public Affairs from Washington State University Vancouver.
 As chief criminal deputy, he oversees the Sheriff’s Office enforcement operations, including patrol and investigations.

-Corrections Chief Ric Bishop
+Chief Corrections Deputy Ric Bishop

 Ric Bishop is a 32-year veteran of the Clark County Sheriff’s Office with extensive experience in jail management.
 He is a well-known speaker and consultant on the topic of risk identification and mitigation in local jails.
 Ric has an associate degree in Criminal Justice from Clark College, is a graduate of the National Institute of Corrections Executive Excellence program, and holds Washington State Criminal Justice Training Commission certifications through the Executive Level.
 As chief corrections deputy, he oversees all jail operations.